Updated: Nov 12

 What was I thinking?
 Several executives, proceeded to get shockingly defensive, throwing the statistics and sources right back in my face and commenting harshly that the data was from “all you lefties”, that they “don’t see color”, that they simply "hire the most qualified candidate" along with dozens of other comments that reeked of bias and privilege.
 A total shock to my system after 12 (mostly unpaid) weeks away from this type of meeting setting.

-To be clear, while the leadership team at my formal workplace is made up of mostly older, white men (the aviation industry knows it has work to do), I do not believe they intentionally omit or drive away diversity.
+To be clear, while the leadership team at this workplace was made up of mostly older, white men, I do not believe they intentionally omit or drive away diversity.
 I also believe those who are not taking actions to proactively improve social injustice, particularly civil rights, racial discrimination and gender inequality, have no room to say things like "I don't see color".

 After reflecting on how poorly the information was received, I compiled a list of best practices to help those of us in influential roles push for more DEI practices, or any other potentially sticky topic, more effectively than I had.